-There are several reasons why the homeless desperately need new socks:
+There are several reasons why people experiencing homelessness desperately need new socks:

-- People very rarely donate new socks to the homeless
+- People very rarely donate new socks to those experiencing homelessness

-- The number one needed clothing article is new socks
+- The number one needed article of clothing is new socks

 - Numerous health problems